What will labor be like?

 Pain during labor is caused by uterine muscle contractions and by pressure on the cervix.
-Pain may also be felt from the pressure of the baby on the bladder and bowels and from the stretching of the birth canal and vagina when the baby is going through the birth canal.
+Pain might also be felt from the pressure of the baby on the bladder and bowels, and from the stretching of the birth canal and vagina when the baby is going through the birth canal.

-Your health care provider may ask an anesthesiologist (a physician who specializes in pain relief) to talk with you about pain relief during labor.
+Your health care provider might ask an anesthesiologist (a doctor who specializes in pain relief) to talk with you about pain relief during labor.
 The anesthesiologist will be happy to answer your questions.

-- Analgesic medications can be injected into a vein or a muscle to dull labor discomfort.
-Analgesic medications do not completely stop pain, but they do lessen it.
-Because analgesic medications affect your entire body and may make both you and your baby sleepy, they are mainly used during early labor to help you rest and conserve your energy.
+- Analgesic medicines can be injected into a vein or a muscle to dull labor discomfort.
+Analgesic medicines do not completely stop pain, but they do lessen it.
+Because analgesic medicines affect your entire body and might make both you and your baby sleepy, they are mainly used during early labor to help you rest and conserve your energy.

-- Local anesthesia may be used by your health care provider during delivery to numb a painful area or after delivery when stitches are necessary.
-Local anesthetic medications do not reduce discomfort during labor.
+- Local anesthesia might be used by your health care provider during delivery to numb a painful area or after delivery when stitches are necessary.
+Local anesthetic medicines do not reduce discomfort during labor.

-- Regional anesthesia (also called epidural, spinal or systemic anesthesia) is administered by an anesthesiologist during labor to reduce discomfort.
-In both epidural and spinal anesthesia, medications are placed near the nerves in your lower back to "block" pain in a wide region of your body while you stay awake.
+- Regional anesthesia (also called epidural, spinal, or systemic anesthesia) is the most common and effective pain relief.
 Regional anesthesia greatly reduces or eliminates pain throughout the birthing process.
+It can also be used if a cesarean birth becomes necessary.
+It is administered by an anesthesiologist during labor to reduce discomfort.
+There are 3 types of regional anesthesia: spinal, epidural and combined spinal/epidural.
+With each type, medicines are placed near the nerves in your lower back to “block” pain in a wide region of your body while you stay awake.
 It can also be used if a cesarean birth becomes necessary.

 How is regional anesthesia given?

-Your anesthesiologist will inject medications near the nerves in your lower back to block the discomfort of contractions.
-The medication will be injected while you are either sitting up or lying on your side.
+Your anesthesiologist will inject medicines near the nerves in your lower back to block the discomfort of contractions.
+The medicine will be injected while you are either sitting up or lying on your side.

 After reviewing your medical history and asking you some questions, your anesthesiologist will numb an area on your lower back with a local anesthetic.
-A special needle is inserted into this numb area to find the exact location to inject the anesthetic medication.
-After injecting the medication, your anesthesiologist removes the needle.
-In most cases, a tiny plastic tube called an epidural catheter stays in place after the needle is removed to deliver medications as needed throughout labor.
+A special needle is inserted into this numb area to find the exact location to inject the anesthetic medicine.
+After injecting the medicine, your anesthesiologist removes the needle.
+In most cases, a tiny plastic tube called an epidural catheter stays in place after the needle is removed to deliver medicines as needed throughout labor.